Progress Notes

 He brought this need to the attention of the Missouri Synod of the Presbyterian Church and in 1906 his dream and mission were realized when the Synod organized and established the beginning of this now very famous and worthy institution of higher learning.

-You can read more about the history of the College of the Ozarks by referring to this website:
+You can read more about the College of the Ozarks by referring to their website:

 “College of the Ozarks is unique among higher education institutions in America: no tuition is charged, all students work on campus each semester, debt is openly discouraged and no federal or state loans are made.
 Called “Hard Work U.” by The Wall Street Journal, deserving students are offered the advantages of a quality, Christian education.